garrettmflynn/liveserver/src/frontend/osc/README.md

 Simple handles for OSC data, which are just streams of arbitrary data in a sound data format

 ```
-let oscstream = new WebsocketOSCStreaming(socket, ports); //supply a socket and optional preopened ports
+let oscstream = new WebsocketOSCStreaming(WebsocketClient, socketId); //supply a socket and optional preopened ports

 //opens a UDP port connection for OSC streaming
 oscstream.startOSC(